thefish/scheduleq/Readme.md

 Timed queue
 ---

-Done by some article, i've made some improvement
+Done by some article, i've made some minor improvements.

 the basic idea is to plan execution of aritrary closures in future.